 - Single Audit: performed to comply with regulations set for entities that receive Federal Funding.
-Currently the TPSB is only receiving federal funding from FMCSA, two (2) awards: the MCSAP Grant and the High Priority Grant. - IT Specialist: consultant that provides support services with ASPEN and Safetynet.
+Currently the PR TPSB is only receiving federal funding from FMCSA, two (2) awards, the MCSAP Grant and the High Priority Grant. - IT Specialist: consultant that provides support services with ASPEN and Safetynet.
 Uploads inspection and crash reports into Safetynet / A&I. Additional financial duties related to vouchering / claiming reimbursements.
 Rate is thirty five dollars (\$35.00) per hour for a total of 1,200 contracted hours, invoiced on a monthly basis, for a total of \$42,000.00 for professional services.
 This contract includes a maximum of \$6,000.00 for travel expenses, if it is required by PRMCSAP.
-100% dedicated to MCSAP activities. - Attorney: Perform updates to current regulations.Official appointed by the agency to conduct investigations and administrative hearings regarding violations to CMV regulations.
+100% dedicated to MCSAP activities. - Attorney: Perform updates to current regulations in light of recent government oversight policies.
+Establish Safety Audits, Compliance Reviews programs in Puerto Rico.
+Official appointed by the agency to conduct investigations and administrative hearing regarding violations to the CMVs regulations.
 Acts as representative for the office in administrative and court proceedings, as required.
-Provide legal counsel to PRMCSAP Director.
-Rate is seventy-five dollars (\$75.00) per hour for a total of 600 contracted hours, invoiced on a monthly basis.
-100% dedicated to MCSAP activities. - Crash Data Transmission Project (Maintenance): This project will be developed with FY 2022 BIL Update funding.
-This portion is required for the annual cost of maintenance, data storage and processing, and licenses. - Advertisement Firm: "Seatbelt use while operating a CMV" campaign to be filmed/recorded for transmission in television, radio, digital media, newspapers and/or social media.
-Contract may include media distribution plan, filming and/or recording of required spots, and execution, as budget permits.
+Provide counsel to Director in all matters.
+Rate is \$75.00 per hour 100% dedicated to MCSAP activities. - Advertisement Firm: "Our Roads, Our Safety Outreach Campaign" to be filmed/ recorded for transmission in television, radio, digital media, newspapers and/or social media.
+Contract will include media distribution plan, filming and/or recording of required spots, and execution.